AquiGorka/boilerplate/README.md

 + standardjs
 + init script (for titles, names and project specifics)
 + CSS preprocessor?
 Still needs some thinking, maybe some react-css-tool?
++ autoprefixer-loader@3.2.0: Please use postcss-loader instead of autoprefixer-loader